 Enhancing Social Security of the Family

 Inter-state migrant workers (as defined in the Labour Codes) struggle to avail rights and entitlements as citizens as well as workers.
 Mostly employed in the informal domain without any social security, they have no one to rely upon in case of adversities.
 In a context wherein they are not even able to meet basic needs, there is hardly any support provided to the children for a healthy growth.
 We are significantly contributing to the nationwide efforts of mainstream migrant workers by directly impacting more than 30,000 workers every year through 08 centres.
-Our response includes access to social security schemes and enhancing their individual and collective capacities through working with all stakeholders – workers, their families, community agencies, district administration, state and central government and others.
+Our response leverages upon existing government infrastructure for enhancing access to social security schemes.
+We work with all stakeholders – workers, their families, community agencies, district administration, state and central government and others.

 Pioneering facilitation of Public Distribution System for inter-state migrant families in India, leveraging One Nation One Ration Card (ONORC) Scheme